Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Betting Trends

-- The Stars have been victorious in 20 of their 28 games when they were listed as a moneyline favorite this season (71.4%).
+- The Stars are 20-8 this season when favored on the moneyline.

-- The Kraken have been the underdog 25 times this season, and upset their opponent in 10, or 40.0%, of those games.
+- This season the Kraken have 10 wins in the 25 games in which they've been an underdog.

-- Dallas has had six games with moneyline odds of -210 or shorter and won them all.
+- Dallas has had six games with moneyline odds of -210 or shorter, and won each time.

-- Seattle has a record of 2-2 in games when sportsbooks list the team at +170 or longer on the moneyline.
+- Seattle has four games this season playing as an underdog by +170 or longer, and is 2-2 in those contests.

 Stars Player Props